moov-io/watchman/docs/runbook.md

 The size of each batch of watches to be processed (and their webhook called) can be adjusted with `WEBHOOK_BATCH_SIZE=100`.
 This is intended for performance improvements by using a larger batch size.

-### Alert on stale OFAC data
+### Alert on stale data

-We have an [example Prometheus alert](https://github.com/moov-io/infra/blob/07829c4842ef0c9d1824022e3e454dc7fb325469/lib/infra/14-prometheus-ofac-rules.yml#L9-L18) for being notified of stale OFAC data.
+We have an [example Prometheus alert](https://github.com/moov-io/infra/blob/07829c4842ef0c9d1824022e3e454dc7fb325469/lib/infra/14-prometheus-watchman-rules.yml#L9-L18) for being notified of stale data.
 This helps discover issues incase download or parsing fails.